 12.10 Notice to Consumers in Australia: The Services come with guarantees that cannot be excluded under the Australian Consumer Law (“Non-Excludable Provisions”).
 You are entitled to a replacement or refund for a major failure and for compensation for any other reasonably foreseeable loss or damage.
 You are also entitled to have the goods repaired or replaced if the goods fail to be of acceptable quality and the failure does not amount to a major failure.
 The Services also come with a 30-day limited warranty given by Adobe, as set out in this Agreement.
 If the Services do not provide the general features and functions described in the product description available here: https://helpx.adobe.com/legal/product-descriptions/adobe-esign-services.html#main-pars_text, in the 30-day period after delivery of the Services, you must call the Adobe Customer Support Department at 1800614863 with details of the Services, serial number and proof of purchase.
 The benefits under this warranty are in addition to other rights and remedies you may have at law.

-13.3 “Agreement” means these license terms, the sales order or ordering documentation (if applicable), any terms incorporated into these license terms, and any other terms Adobe attaches to these terms.
+13.3 “Agreement” means these licence terms, the sales order or ordering documentation (if applicable), any terms incorporated into these licence terms and any other terms Adobe attaches to these terms.
 Any distributed code, including APIs and SDKs are subject to additional terms.

-13.4 “Confidential Information” means non-public or proprietary information about a disclosing party’s business related to technical, commercial, financial, employee, or planning information that is disclosed by the disclosing party to the other party in connection with this Agreement, and is (A) identified in writing as confidential at the time of disclosure, whether in printed, textual, graphic, or electronic form; (B) Customer Content; or (C) disclosed in non-tangible form, identified as confidential at the time of disclosure, summarized in a writing labeled as “confidential”, and delivered to the receiving party within 15 days after disclosure.
+13.4 “Confidential Information” means non-public or proprietary information about a disclosing party’s business related to technical, commercial, financial, employee or planning information that is disclosed by the disclosing party to the other party in connection with this Agreement and is (A) identified in writing as confidential at the time of disclosure, whether in printed, textual, graphic or electronic form; (B) Customer Content; or (C) disclosed in non-tangible form, identified as confidential at the time of disclosure, summarised in a writing labelled as “confidential” and delivered to the receiving party within 15 days after disclosure.
 “Confidential Information” does not include information that: (1) has become public knowledge through no fault of the receiving party; (2) was known to the receiving party, free of any confidentiality obligations, before its disclosure by the disclosing party; (3) becomes known to the receiving party, free of any confidentiality obligations, from a source other than the disclosing party; or (4) is independently developed by the receiving party without use of Confidential Information.